 When you enroll in a plan through your state's Marketplace, you'll enter your income and the size of your family to learn if you can get a tax credit and how much it will be.

 How Much Money Can I Make and Get a Tax Credit?

-You may be eligible for a cost-sharing subsidy if the amount of money you and your spouse make for all of 2013 is near the following income ranges:
+You may be eligible for a tax credit if the amount of money you expect to make in 2015 is in the following income ranges:

 - $11,770 to $47,080 for one adult

 - $15,930 to $63,720 for a family of 2

 - $20,090 to $80,360 for a family of 3

 - $24,250 to $97,000 for a family of 4

 The less money you make, the more financial aid you can get.
 These amounts change each year.
 The income amounts for people who live in Alaska and Hawaii are slightly different.